 |

-Edward ("Edwin") Dick Ogle was born in 1883 in or near Pennsville, Fayette County, PA the son of William D. and Sarah (Minerd) Ogle.
+Edward Dick "Edwin" Ogle was born on Oct.
+10, 1880 or 1883 in Alverton, Westmoreland Counry or Pennsville, Fayette County, PA the son of William D. and Sarah (Minerd) Ogle.
 Born under the name Edwin, he used the more common "Edward" during his lifetime.
 He was of medium height and stout build, with black hair and black eyes.
-Edward married Carrie Clark (1883-1956), the daughter of Rufus and Amanda Clark, and a resident of Hawkeye, Westmoreland County, PA.
+Edward married Carrie Clark (1883-1956), the daughter of Rufus and Amanda "Mana" (McMannis) Clark, and a resident of Hawkeye, Westmoreland County, PA.
 The wedding took place on Nov.
 12, 1902, in Uniontown, by the hand of Rev. John N. Dawson.
 Edward was age 19 at the time, and Caroline was 18, although they later stated that his age was 15 and hers' 14.
 A notice about their marriage license was published in the Connellsville (PA) Daily Courier.
-On her marriage license application, unable to write her own name, Caroline signed with an "X." The Ogles had at least two children -- Edward W. Ogle and Evelyn Tomko.
-Edward was a blacksmith for decades, assuring consistent work in an era when the coal, coke and steel industries were booming in southwestern Pennsylvania.
+On her marriage license application, unable to write her own name, Caroline signed with an "X." The Ogles produced a brood of at least four children -- Edward W. Ogle, Evelyn Tomko, Dolores M. "Dolly" Eichelberger and Betty G. McCafferty.
+Edward earned a living for decades as a blacksmith, assuring consistent work in an era when the coal, coke and steel industries were booming in southwestern Pennsylvania.
 Carrie made news in September 1908 in a court case involving her brother James Clark, who was accused of "stealing valuable cattle from the farm of Judge Work in Franklin township," reported the Daily Courier.
 After the brother was found guilty, Carrie also was convicted of perjury when she lied on the witness stand.
 However, the jury recommended "extreme mercy" on her for her act of defending her sibling.
 She only had to pay court costs, and was otherwise not punished.
 In 1910, when the federal census was taken, the Ogles made their home on County Road in Pitcairn, Patton Township, Allegheny County, about 14 miles east of Pittsburgh, PA.
 That year, Edward was employed in the Pennsylvania Railroad shops.
 With the United States drawn into the raging world war in Europe, Edward registered for the military draft in September 1918, at the age of 37.
 He stated that his occupation was as a blacksmith for the Pennsylvania Railroad Company and that wife Carrie was his nearest relative.

 When the census was enumerated again in 1920, the Ogles were counted twice, and are listed on two separate pages.
 Their home was still on County Road, near 14th Street.
 Edward is listed as working as a blacksmith for the Pennsylvania Railroad, also referred to as the "Steam Road."
 The 1930 census shows the Ogles living on an "unnamed township road" near Pitcairn.
 Edward continued to work as a laborer on the steam railroad.
 That year, six-year-old granddaughter Dolores Weber resided under their roof.
-Carrie passed away at the age of 73 in 1956.
+Their final address together was at 198 14th Street in Monroeville.
+Burdened with hardening of the arteries and hypertension, Carrie was stricken by a cerebral hemorrhage and passed away at the age of 73 on April 26, 1956.
 She was laid to rest at the Crossroads Presbyterian Cemetery in Monroeville, Allegheny County, PA.
-Edward outlived Carrie, but the details are unknown.
+Her obituary appeared in the Pittsburgh Press.
+Edward outlived Carrie by 14 years and remained in Monroeville.
+When his health began to decline seriously, from the effects of congestive heart failure, chronic obstructive lung disease and hardening of the arteries, he was admitted to the John J. Kane Hospital in Scott Township.
+He succumbed to the spectre of death at the age of 90 on Dec.
+7, 1970.
+Mrs. Dolores Eichelberger of Monroeville was the informant for the official Pennsylvania certificate of death.
 While their grave marker at Crossroads shows his name, there is a blank where the year of his death should be.

 |